Multivariate Confluent Hypergeometric Covariance Functions with Simultaneous Flexibility over Smoothness and Tail Decay: Valid CH Cross-Covariances via Multivariate Mixtures and Their Properties

-Recently, \cite{yarger2023multivariate} proposed to instead construct multivariate Mat\'ern models beginning with the spectral density.
-In particular, they proposed taking $ f_{jk}(x; \mb{\theta})= \sigma_{jk}f_{\mathcal{M}}(x; \nu_{j}, \phi_{j}, 1)^\frac{1}{2}f_{\mathcal{M}}(x; \nu_{k}, \phi_{k}, 1)^\frac{1}{2}$.
-Validity of the model is immediate as long as the matrix $\mb{\sigma} = [\sigma_{jk}]_{j,k=1}^p$ is positive semidefinite.
-Furthermore, there is flexibility in choosing which square root of the Mat\'ern spectral density to use. \cite{yarger2023multivariate} also introduced cross-covariance functions that have more flexible variance parameterization, resulting in asymmetric forms of the cross-covariance.
-In only certain cases will the resulting covariance be proportional to a Mat\'ern class.
-We refer to this approach of constructing valid cross-covariance functions as ``spectrally-generated.''
-Construction in the spectral domain makes validity conditions of the model simple; however, closed-form expressions of the covariance may not always be attainable and may need to be computed through fast Fourier transforms.
-The approaches of \cite{gneiting2010matern} and \cite{yarger2023multivariate} both rely on the spectral density to ensure validity.
+Recently, \cite{yarger2023multivariate} proposed to instead construct multivariate Mat\'ern models beginning with the spectral density, referred to as spectrally-generated cross-covariance functions.
+In particular, they proposed taking \cite{yarger2023multivariate} also introduced cross-covariance functions that have asymmetric form.
+This form considers $f(x) = P(x) \mb{\sigma} P(x)^\top $ under usual matrix multiplication, where $P(x)$ is diagonal with entries $f_{\mathcalprime{M}}(x; \nu_{j}, \phi_{j}, 1)^{\frac{1}{2}}$ and $\mb{\sigma}=\{\sigma_{jk}\}$.
+The construction makes validity conditions of the model immediate and simple: one needs the matrix $\mb{\sigma}$ to be positive semidefinite.
+However, closed-form expressions of the covariance may not be attainable and can be computed through fast Fourier transforms.

-In addition to using the spectral density, validity for multivariate Mat\'ern models with form \eqref{eq:matern_like_mm} has been shown using a mixture representation of the Mat\'ern covariance, most notably in \cite{emery2022new}.
-In particular, we define a model where $\mb{C}_*(h; \mb{\theta}, u)$ is a multivariate covariance function that has parameter $u$, and $\mb{p}(u| \mb{\theta})$ is a matrix of probability density functions.
-Then, if $\mb{C}_*(h; \mb{\theta}, u)$ is a valid multivariate covariance for all $u \in (0, \infty)$, and the matrix of $\mb{p}(u| \mb{\theta})$ is positive semidefinite for all $u \in (0, \infty)$, the resulting covariance $\mb{C}(h; \mb{\theta})$ is also valid \citep{emery2022new}.
-Since the CH covariance is a mixture of the Mat\'ern covariance, one can construct a valid multivariate CH covariance with a mixture of a valid multivariate Mat\'ern model.
+The validity of multivariate Mat\'ern models with form Eq. \eqref{eq:matern_like_mm} has also been shown using a mixture representation of the Mat\'ern covariance \citep{emery2022new}.
+In particular, consider where $\CovC_*(h; \mb{\theta}, u)$ is a multivariate covariance function that has parameter $u$, and $\mb{p}(u\mid \mb{\theta})$ is a matrix with nonnegative entries, each consisting of a mixing density for $u$.
+Then, if $\CovC_*(h; \mb{\theta}, u)$ is a valid multivariate covariance for all $u \in (0, \infty)$, and the matrix of $\mb{p}(u\mid \mb{\theta})$ is positive semidefinite for all $u \in (0, \infty)$, the covariance $\CovC(h; \mb{\theta})$ is also valid \citep{emery2022new}.
+This mixture approach, combined with the matrix tools used in \cite{apanasovich2012valid}, established more general and flexible conditions for the validity of the multivariate Mat\'ern model.
+Similarly, valid multivariate CH covariances will be constructed with a mixture of valid multivariate Mat\'ern covariances.

-We begin by proposing a class of models constructed in the same way as \eqref{eq:matern_like_mm} by using cross-covariances that are proportional to CH covariance functions.
+Next, a class of models is constructed in the same way as Eq. \eqref{eq:matern_like_mm} by using cross-covariances that are proportional to CH covariance functions.